d-turner/fullstack-app-with-react-redux/README.md

 ### Development

-The development server uses webpack and babel to compile es6 code into browser compatable code.
+The development server uses webpack and babel to compile es6 code into browser compatible code.

-Webpack will fire up a server which watches all of the files in the repo, and automagically reloads whenever you change one of the components.
+Webpack will fire up a server which watches all of the files in the project, and automagically reloads whenever you change one of the components.

 Webpack is also configured to minify and compile all source files into a single distribution file.